603 (Alprazolam 0.25 mg)

 Pill imprint 603 has been identified as Alprazolam 0.25 mg.

-Alprazolam is used in the treatment of anxiety; panic disorder; depression; tinnitus; dysautonomia (and more), and belongs to the drug class benzodiazepines.
+Alprazolam is used in the treatment of anxiety; tinnitus; depression; panic disorder; borderline personality disorder (and more), and belongs to the drug class benzodiazepines.
 There is positive evidence of human fetal risk during pregnancy.
 Alprazolam 0.25 mg is classified as a Schedule 4 controlled substance under the Controlled Substance Act (CSA).

 - 0.25 mg